- SJSU Institutional Biosafety Committee (IBC) webpage

 SOPs are an integral part of a research laboratory's safety control plan.
 EHS has developed a SOP Guidance Document [pdf] to help research laboratories identify chemicals in their inventory that require an SOP.

-Chemicals that fall into one of the below hazard classes must have an established SOP by December 31, 2021.
+Chemicals that fall into one of the below hazard classes must have an established SOP.
 The below documents are SOP templates for each of the required hazard classes and lists of chemicals in excel that fall into each hazard class.

 - Acutely Toxic Solids and Liquids [docx] and Acutely Toxic Solids and Liquids Chemical List